aws-samples/amazon-lookout-for-equipment-demo-app/USER_GUIDE.md

 # Lookout for Equipment Demo Application User Guide

-Coming soon as a ReadTheDoc package.
+Coming soon as a ReadTheDoc package